 Anomaly IP-B is a north-northwesterly-trending anomaly that has a minimum strike length of 300 m and a width of up to 100 m.
 It is open to the south at depth indicating the causative source becomes deeper in a southerly direction.
-It is also possibly open to the north, as mentioned above, if the eastern part of anomaly IP-A is actually IP-B. However it does appear to be bounded to the north by the fault.
+It is also possibly open to the north, as mentioned above, if the eastern part of anomaly IP-A is actually IP-B -- in which case that section of IP-B would have been sheared off by the fault.
+Magnetic lows over the fault known to be present there give further evidence of this interpretation.

-The anomaly is moderately strong with many of the higher readings above 20 msec but also consists of some extremely high readings.
+The anomaly is moderately strong with many of the higher readings above 20 msec and it also contains some extremely high readings.
 It correlates with a resistivity high and a magnetic high both of which appear to be reflecting a microdiorite intrusive.
-(The magnetic high is seen only on line 500S since on lines 600S and 700S, the lines did not extend far enough east.)
-In other words, the causative source of IP-B is sulphide mineralization occurring within the intrusive.
+In other words, the causative source of IP-B is sulphide mineralization occurring within the intrusive.(see Wells' report within the addendum)